guiduck/credit-card-luhn-validation/README.md

 While developing checkout page, I am primarly focused on enhancing user experience and functionality:

-- **UI:** the ui was very improvised, while developing I had many ideas and little time to explore.
+- **UI:** the ui was designed very carefully, but while developing I had many ideas and little time to explore.

 - **Input Validation:** All frontend validations are being handled manually, it would be preferable to use a lib(react-hook-form or formik).